mpaulweeks/CodingForCreatives-2017-July/homework/final/README.md

 Deadline: 5pm on Sunday, November 19

-- Modify the `README.md` in your folder to describe your final project
+- Modify the `README.md` in your `final` folder to describe your final project

-The goal is to have something written down we can discuss, and I can tell you ahead of time if it's too modest / difficult.
+The goal is to have something written down we can discuss, so I can tell you ahead of time if it's too modest / difficult.

 ## Week 8 - Begin prototyping